Table of Contents

 Module Function

 Physical camera Provides a sequence of input image frames.
-Image frames include the image, the timestamp when the image was generated, and sometimes the position and orientation of the camera in space
+Image frames include images, timestamps of image generation, and sometimes the position and pose of the camera in space

-Tracker Calculates the position and orientation of the tracked target from the image frame.
-Depending on the tracking target, there are various types of trackers, such as planar image trackers and 3D object trackers
+Tracker Calculates the position and pose of the tracking target from image frames.
+Depending on the tracking target, various trackers exist, such as planar image trackers and 3D object trackers

-Renderer Used to render the camera image and the 3D model corresponding to the tracked object onto the screen.
-On some AR glasses, the camera image may not be rendered, and only the 3D model is rendered
+Renderer Used to render camera images and corresponding 3D models of tracked objects onto the screen.
+On some AR glasses, camera images may not be rendered, only 3D models

-Rendering on mobile devices is divided into two parts: rendering the camera feed and rendering virtual objects.
+Rendering on mobile phones is divided into two parts: rendering camera images and rendering virtual objects.

 camera image